The Scandinavian Way: How to Apply the “Less Work, More Productivity” Mindset to Meeting Your Goals

 If a company needs its exempt employees to work in a particular shift and track their hours, then the company’s corporate policy needs to make sure that employees are not non-exempt.
 The best approach is to show that these additional requirements are part of the employee’s job responsibilities.
 They need to work specific hours to perform their managerial, professional, executive duties effectively.
 For example, shift supervisors need to work in the same shift as the employees.
 They are expected to oversee (and thus, should track their hours), but can still be considered non-exempt.

-Staying in compliance with the latest, and all legal regulations that touch your company and operations is not an easy task.
+Staying in compliance with the latest, and all legal regulations that can impact your organization and its operations is not an easy task.
 It is a must for everyone who doesn’t want to face the consequences of non-compliance.
 Besides, non-compliance with FLSA regulations can be very expensive.

 If you don’t adhere to the FLSA regulations, you could be legally accountable for back payments to employees as well as penalties, and/or illegal trials: